xcp-ng/xcp-ng-org/docs/guides.md

 #### How XCP-ng Manages the Certificates

+By default, no VMs have any cert except for the `PK` on XCP-ng.

+Once `secureboot-certs` is called, the XAPI DB entry for the pool and all the hosts is populated with a base64-encoded tarball of the UEFI certificates.  *The certificates are still not installed on disk, they only exist in the XAPI DB*.

-All pools and hosts in the XAPI database on XCP-ng carry a base64 encoded tarball of the certificates enrolled by `secureboot-certs`.
-When XAPI attempts to launch a VM, it extracts the tarball to `/usr/share/varstored/` (on XCP-ng, this is contains symlinks to files in `/var/lib/uefistored/` and `/usr/share/uefistored`).
-The certs in the tarball will dump to disk every time a VM is launched.
-The pool and hosts in the pool always have their certificate tarball in sync.
+Prior to launching a VM, XAPI extracts the tarball to `/usr/share/varstored/` (on XCP-ng, this contains symlinks to files in `/var/lib/uefistored/` and `/usr/share/uefistored`).
+This is when the certificates first make it to disk (except the PK which is distributed with the `uefistored` RPM).

+After extracting the certificates to disk, XAPI starts the `uefistored` daemon and starts the VM.
+The `uefistored` daemon then reads the certificates from disk and populates the VM's NVRAM store with them, and based on the certificates present and the state of the VM's `platform:secureboot` parameter `uefistored` sets the Secure Boot state.

 ### Enable Secure Boot for a Guest VM